JaredCorduan/CIPs/CIP-1694/README.md

 > **Note**
 >
-> DRep delelagion always maps a stake credential to a DRep credential.
+> DRep delegation always maps a stake credential to a DRep credential.
 > This means that a DRep cannot delegate voting stake to another DRep.

 ##### Certificate authorization schemes